RhysGretsch81/mapacheIFT/README.md

-While the behavior is specified in pure vanilla python (no magic methods are used), most of the work that happens in MapacheSim is based off of the doc string which is divided into three fields (seperated by colons).
+While the behavior is specified in pure vanilla python (no magic methods are used), most of the work that happens in MapacheSim is based off of the doc string which is divided into three fields (separated by colons).

 The first field is just the full name of the instruction and is used in debugging and documentation.